A complete guide to visiting Udawalawe national park, Sri Lanka

 What to expect on the Udawalawe Safari tour?

 The Udawalawe national park offers various safari tours by jeep, which you can take as a half day, or as a full day tour.
-At no point are you allowed to leave the jeep to get close to the elephants and you will not be able to ride or pet the elephants.
+At no point are you allowed to leave the jeep to get close to the elephants.
+You will not be able to ride or pet the elephants.
 These are wild elephants and the park is their home, where they are protected.

 We opted for a private morning safari so that we weren’t out in the afternoon when the sun is more intense.
 Having a private tour also meant that we didn’t have to compromise on the experience by sharing it with others.
 We could also spend as much or little time in each location as we wanted.
 The jeep picked us up early from our hotel and we had to queue with the other jeeps to gain entrance to the park.